arpastrana/compas_cem/docsource/gettingstarted.rst

 helpful when you want to orbit and zoom around a form-found model without resorting to a full-blown CAD software like `Rhino`_.

-Some of the examples presented depend on ``compas_viewers`` to display the resulting form-found structure.
+Some of the examples presented here depend on ``compas_viewers`` to display a form-found structure.
 However, the viewers package **is entirely optional**, and is not required for ``compas_cem`` internals to operate.

-If you are interested to, please follow the installation instructions provided by the ``compas_viewers`` developer in this `repo`_.
+If you are still interested in installing ``compas_viewers``, please follow the instructions provided in this `repo`_.

 Linking ``compas_cem`` to Rhino and Grasshopper